Group completions and the homotopical monadicity theorem: Composite adjunctions and the multiplicative theory

 The essential point is that, with $\sV = \Pi[\ul{G\sT}]$ or $\sV = \PI_G[\ul{G\sT}]$, both diagrams in \autoref{adj11} are special cases of the diagram \autoref{adj10}.
 The assumptions are all verified with no more trouble than in the nonequivariant case.
 We state the specializations of Theorems \ref{recprincom} and \ref{adjequivcom} to categories of operators over $\sF$, and we have a compatible analog for categories of operators over $\sF_G$.

-\begin{thm} There is a functor $\mathrm{Bar} \colon \bD\big[\bK'_0[\PI[G\sT]]\big] \rtarr \bD\big[\bK'_0[\PI[G\sT]]\big]$, written $Y\mapsto \overline{Y}$, and a natural equivalence $\ze\colon \overline{Y} \rtarr Y$ given by a map of $(\bD,\bK'_0)$-algebras.
+\begin{thm} There is a functor $\mathrm{Bar} \colon \bD\big[\tilde{\bK}_0[\PI[G\sT]]\big] \rtarr \bD\big[\tilde{\bK}_0[\PI[G\sT]]\big]$, written $Y\mapsto \overline{Y}$, and a natural equivalence $\ze\colon \overline{Y} \rtarr Y$ given by a map of $(\bD,\tilde{\bK}_0)$-algebras.
 If $Y$ is special, the unit $\et_{\bD}\colon \overline{Y} \rtarr (\bR\OM^{\infty})_{\bD} (\SI^{\infty}\bL)_{\bD} \overline{Y}$ is a ring completion and is therefore an equivalence if $Y$ is ringlike.\end{thm}

-\begin{thm} $\big((\SI^{\infty}\bL)_{\bD},(\bR\OM^{\infty})_{\bD}\big)$ induces an adjoint equivalence from the homotopy category of special ringlike $ (\bD,\bK'_0)$-algebras to the homotopy category of $\OM^{\infty}$-connective $G$-spectra in $\bJ_0[G\sS]$. \end{thm}
+\begin{thm} $\big((\SI^{\infty}\bL)_{\bD},(\bR\OM^{\infty})_{\bD}\big)$ induces an adjoint equivalence from the homotopy category of special ringlike $(\bD,\tilde{\bK}_0)$-algebras to the homotopy category of $\OM^{\infty}$-connective $G$-spectra in $\bJ_0[G\sS]$. \end{thm}

-The main use of categories of operators is to allow comparison with Segalic infinite loop space theory and to apply infinite loop space theory to go from symmetric bimonoidal categories to $E_{\infty}$ ring spectra.
+A key use of categories of operators is to allow comparison with Segalic infinite loop space theory and to apply infinite loop space theory to go from symmetric bimonoidal categories to $E_{\infty}$ ring spectra.
 For the former, multiplicative elaboration of \cite{MMO} seems entirely doable, but modulo the limitations described in \autoref{Segal}.
 We shall not follow that up here.
 For the latter, a good definition of symmetric bimonoidal $G$-categories has long eluded us.
-That will be given in \cite{Mop}, together with a shortcut that circumvents the use of categories of operators in the passage from such categories to $E_{\infty}$ ring $G$-spectra.
-That second use was the focus of much of \cite{MayMult, Rant2}, and it is still needed for purposes of comparison, as will be explained in \cite{Mop}.
+That will be given in \cite{May26}, together with a shortcut that circumvents the use of categories of operators in the passage from such categories to $E_{\infty}$ ring $G$-spectra.